Eligibility to Apply

 In order to be considered for financial aid, you must meet the following criteria:

 - *Be a U.S. citizen or eligible non-citizen.

-- Be enrolled or accepted for enrollment in an undergraduate degree-seeking or post-baccalaureate teacher certificate program.
-Students enrolled only in a certificate program (other than the **post-baccalaureate teacher certificate) are not eligible for financial aid.
+- Be enrolled or accepted for enrollment in an undergraduate degree-seeking or **post-baccalaureate teacher certificate program.

 - Make satisfactory academic progress.